 Earn More Before Moving to California

 First, make sure that you can increase your income before you move to California.
 If you’re already there, you’re probably stuck with the same salary.
 However, if you’re planning to move there in the near future, it may be possible to negotiate a higher salary with your current employer.
 If you’re going to work in a specialized field, you may be able to increase your salary by taking additional education.
 This may involve a considerable time and financial investment, but it may be worth it in the end.
 In some cases, you may be able to negotiate a higher salary even if you aren’t changing jobs.
 If your employer has a good profit margin, they may be willing to pay you more as a result of having lower turnover and higher productivity.
+If you are a nurse, the best nursing agency can help you find a place to live.

 Don’t Expect to Buy Right Away